MicrosoftDocs/azure-docs/articles/hdinsight/r-server/r-server-get-started.md

    * **Persist this script**: This item should be selected.

    > [!NOTE]
-   > By default, all R packages are installed from a snapshot of the Microsoft R Application Network repository consistent with the version of R Server that has been installed.
+   > By default, all R packages are installed from a snapshot of the Microsoft R Application Network repository that's consistent with the installed version of R Server.
 If you want to install newer versions of packages, there is some risk of incompatibility.
 However, this kind of installation is possible if you specify `useCRAN` as the first element of the package list--for example, `useCRAN bitops, stringr, arules`.
    >
    > Some R packages require additional Linux system libraries.
 For convenience, we have pre-installed the dependencies that the 100 most popular R packages need.
 If the R packages that you install require libraries beyond these, you must download the base script used here and add steps to install the system libraries.
 You must then upload the modified script to a public blob container in Azure Storage and use the modified script to install the packages.
    >